cynicalico/cynicalico/README.md

 Hi, I'm Bo!
 I'm a grad student working on my Master's in Computer Science.<br>
-I am non-binary and use `they/them` pronouns, please.

 I am primarily interested in computer graphics.